wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

     \env\

 Python virtual environment.
-Created during deployment if a compatible virtual environment doesn't already exist on the web app.
+Created during deployment if a compatible virtual environment doesn't already exist on the web site.
 Packages listed in requirements.txt are pip installed, but pip will skip installation if the packages are already installed.

-The next 3 sections describe how to proceed with the web app development under 3 different environments:
+The next 3 sections describe how to proceed with the web site development under 3 different environments:

 - Windows, with Python Tools for Visual Studio
 - Windows, with command line
 - Mac/Linux, with command line

-## Web App development - Windows - Python Tools for Visual Studio
+## web site development - Windows - Python Tools for Visual Studio

 ### Clone the repository

-First, clone the repository using the url provided on the Azure Preview Portal.
+First, clone the repository using the url provided on the Azure Management Portal.
 For more information, see [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).

 Open the solution file (.sln) that is included in the root of the repository.